Douglas College > Study at Douglas > Apply > Canadian students > College lingo

 Continuing Education courses: Continuing Education courses are non-credit courses, aimed at personal or professional development.
 The Department of Continuing Education at Douglas College offers a variety of flexible adult learning options, whether your goal is professional upgrading and career development, exploring a topic of interest or starting a new career.
 You can enrol in individual courses and seminars, or complete a part-time certificate.
 For more information visit Continuing Education online.

 Full-time students: Douglas College considers students registered for at least 12 credits to be "full-time" students.
 A student must be enrolled in at least nine credits to qualify for an education deduction certificate (T2202) for income tax purposes.
+For definitions for international students, visit the International students page.

 Part-time study allows students to reach their educational goals, even if they are busy with work, family or other responsibilities.
 Part-time students take 1-3 courses per semester (full-time students take 4-5 courses be semester), and can choose afternoon or evening classes to fit their schedules.
 For more information visit the Part-time study page.